 The information on religious community does not represent foreigners accurately.
 Not all their religious communities are included in the register of the National Board of Patents and Registration and not all those practising a religion belong to parishes.
-At the end of 2015, 84 per cent of foreign-language speakers did not belong to any registered religious community according to the Population Information System.
+At the end of 2018, 85 per cent of foreign-language speakers did not belong to any registered religious community according to the Population Information System.

 Data on religious communities are defined as very sensitive.
-Data can be released by region on religious communities with at least five cases and by municipality on those with at least ten cases.
+Data can be released by region and by municipality with at least 20 cases.